hpyproject/hpy/docs/overview.rst

 The HPy project offers some benefits to the python ecosystem, both to Python users and to library developers.

-  - C extensions can achieve much better speed on alternative implementions, including PyPy and GraalPy: according to early :ref:`benchmarks`, an extension written in HPy can be ~3x faster than the equivalent extension written using ``Python.h``.
+  - C extensions can achieve much better speed on alternative implementations, including PyPy and GraalPy: according to early :ref:`benchmarks`, an extension written in HPy can be ~3x faster than the equivalent extension written using ``Python.h``.